floweredscarf/su25/about.md

 attend, the lecture video will be posted promptly.

 ### Instructor Lab
-There will be instructor-taught labs on Tuesday and Thursday held in **VLSB 2050** These will largely consist of instructors lecturing and covering content relevant to that day's lab assignment.
-Instructor Labs will also be webcast synchronously over Zoom, and recording of the lab will be posted promptly after its conclusion.
+There will be instructor-taught labs on Tuesday and Thursday held in **VLSB 2050**.
+These will largely consist of instructors lecturing and covering content relevant to that day's lab assignment.
+Instructor Labs will also be webcast synchronously over Zoom, and a recording of the lab will be posted promptly after its conclusion.
 These labs will cover material required for the course, and will cover new material separate from the lecture times above.
 It is highly recommended you treat instructor labs like lectures and attend them or watch the recording.

 ### Instructor Office Hours